The to-do list is dead.

-These 3 account for the majority of strength gains.
+These 3 lifts account for the majority of strength gains.

 You want to grow your business:

-Instead of doing every little thing yourself, plug what needs done into an Eisenhower Matrix.
+Instead of doing every little thing yourself, plug what needs to be done into an Eisenhower Matrix.

 After you’ve automated, delegated, and eliminated most of the work, what’s left?